jacobISU/ASCII-Pokemon/README.md

 ### Step 3: See README in "Play ASCII Pokemon" folder for controls.

-## Running Game without Source Code
+## Running Game WITHOUT Visual Studio Code.
 The MinGW libraries are essential in running this program.

 ### Step 1: Download "Ascii-pokemon.zip" file in the "Play ASCII Pokemon" folder or just download the whole folder.